-- Loose pedals; found when riding or by holding the pedal, it will wobble.
+- Loose pedals; normally found when riding or by holding the pedal and wiggle it.
 Tighten immediately!
-Check that the wheel is facing in the correct direction.
-Riding on loose pedals will destroy the cranks.
-These are not warranty applicable parts, so make sure to check your cycle regularly to avoid problems! - Loose cranks are normally characterised by a creaking noise.
+Check that the wheel is fitted in the frame the correct way around.
+Riding on loose pedals will destroy the cranks. - Loose cranks; this is normally characterised by a creaking noise.
 Tighten the axle bolt immediately!
-If this is left loose it will destroy the crank and hub interface. - Loose or tight bearing holder bolts; it is most common to find these too tight and the wheel not spinning correctly.
-If the bearing holders are left too tight for too long, the bearings and/or the bolts will break.
-Loosen them to free the wheel; after a few minutes of use check that they are still tight enough to stay on. - Always check that all the nuts and bolts are tightened correctly before riding.
+If this is left loose it will destroy the crank and hub and to all intent and purpose the unicycle. - Loose or tight bearing holder bolts; it is most common to find these too tight and the wheel not spinning correctly.
+Loosen them to free the wheel, after a few minutes of use check that they are still tight enough to stay on.